Radu45/YOLO-face-recognition/README.md

 - Normalized
 - Generated using the same embedding model

+Parameters for fine-tuning the face detection and recognition pipeline are stored in config/params.yaml.
+These parameters are:
+- box_overlap
+  - The proportion of the shared area of two bounding boxes out of the total area occupied by both of them.
+- sim_reference
+  - Cosine similarity threshold for comparing two face embeddings.
+Embeddings with similarity above this threshold are considered likely to belong to the same identity,
+- window_length
+  - Length of the sliding window for evidence gathering; how many frames to capture to test the hypothesis
+- mean and std
+    - Metrics computed over the sliding window (average similarity and standard deviation).
+Used to confirm the identity of a track when the similarity is consistently high and stable.

 ## Face Identity Management and Tracking Logic

 The tracking module is responsible for maintaining **persistent identity hypotheses** across consecutive frames and validating them against known reference identities.